This cube has sides of one unit:

 The pineal gland is formed at 49 days within the human embryo—the same time that Tibetans believe it takes for a soul to reincarnate.
 In the same amount of days the human embryo becomes either male or female.
 Your pineal gland receives more blood flow by cubic volume than any other gland in your body.
 In other words, compared to all your other organs—including the lungs, the heart and the brain—this tiny gland gets the highest concentration of energy.

-So the Mer-Ka-Ba is the light body created by the pineal gland that surrounds the physical body.
+So the Mer-Ka-Ba is the light body that surrounds the physical body.
 Once energised it creates a spherical field of about 55 feet in diameter.
 It was described by Thoth and other enlightened beings throughout history.
 It remains the vehicle of ascension and the pathway home.

-In Hindi, the bindi (from Sanskrit bindu) is a magic point worn on the centre of the forehead, commonly by Hindu and Jain women.
+In Hindi, the bindi (from Sanskrit bindu) is worn on the centre of the forehead, commonly by Hindu and Jain women.
 The word “bindu” dates back to the hymn of creation known as Nasadiya Sukta in the Rigveda.
-The bindu is considered the point at which creation begins and may become unity.
+The bindu is considered the magic point at which creation begins and may become unity.
 It is also described as “the sacred symbol of the cosmos in its unmanifested state”.
-In modern cultures the bindi is a bright red dot applied in the centre of the forehead close to the eyebrow.
+In modern cultures the bindi is a bright red dot applied in the centre of the forehead between the eyebrows.

 Ascension involves a process where the human body is transformed into light and translated by an incredible rebirth into another world.
 It is achieved through a meditation that requires light, spirit and body to completely integrate in one pattern of light and transcend the human limitations of this reality.